 This tune was composed by British writer and musician Ignatius Sancho (1729–1780), and was first printed in his Twelve Country Dances for the Year 1779.

 The earliest appearance of this tune is in O'Farrell's Pocket Companion for the Irish or Union Pipes, published around 1805.
 This early version was set in D minor, but pretty much all later occurrences of the jig have been in either Mixolydian or major mode.

-Today's piece is the thirteenth study from 40 Nuovi Studi, Op.
+Today's piece is the thirty-third study from 40 Nuovi Studi, Op.
 75, by Italian flutist, composer and arranger Luigi Hugues.

 This Allegretto for two flutes is taken from the celebrated Méthode de flûte by French flutist Jean-Louis Tulou, published in Paris in 1835.